HTML and CSS can solve many problems, but JavaScript is also very important.

 }

-Customizing Styles with :checked and Adjacent Selectors
+Custom Styles with :checked and Adjacent Selectors

-• Use <div role="status"></div> or other methods to notify value changes if necessary.
+• Use <div role="status"></div> or another method to notify about value changes (if necessary)

 .label:has(input:focus-visible) {